 B-roll is the term used to describe any footage outside of the interview.
-It’s used to add visual interest, illustrate the subject matter, and help the editor make smoother transitions.
-B-roll also includes product shots, visual aids like graphs and charts, and even text on the screen.
-You might insert the questions as text on screen between each answer.
+It adds visual interest, illustrates the subject matter, and helps the editor make smoother transitions.
+The B-roll also includes product shots, visual aids like graphs and charts, and even text on the screen.
+You might insert the questions as text on the screen between each answer.

 Take a Breather

-To make it easier in the editing room, avoid run-on sentences by ask your guests to pause before switching subjects or changing the topic.
+Avoid run-on sentences by asking your guests to pause before switching subjects or changing the topic to make it easier in the editing room.
 You might need to ask them to repeat a specific part of their answer if you detect the crash of two trains of thought.

 Record Room Tone